 - 2013: Behavioural Research - Advanced Exploration of the Mind *; ARC Linkage Infrastructure and Equipment Scheme

-- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Center for Nutrition, Learning, and Memory (CNLM) Grand Challange Grant App 2013
+- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Centre for Nutrition, Learning, and Memory (CNLM) Grand Challenge Grant App 2013

-- 2012: NHMRC 2011 Standard Equipment Grant *; NHMRC Standard Equipment Grant
+- 2012: NHMRC 2011 Standard Equipment Grant: ADI Powerlab 4/35 Four Channel Bioamplifier *; NHMRC Standard Equipment Grant

 - 2011: Investigating the neural processes of Attention Sharing in those with High & Low autistic tendency *; Barbara Dicker Brain Science grant